Expertise: China, Asia-Pacific, Chinese energy and climate policy

-Melanie Hart is Director of China Policy at American Progress.
+Melanie Hart is a Senior Fellow and Director of China Policy at American Progress.
 She focuses on U.S. foreign policy toward China and works to identify new opportunities for bilateral cooperation, particularly on energy, climate change, and cross-border investment.
 Her research also covers China’s political system, market regulatory reforms, and how China’s domestic and foreign policy developments affect the United States.

 Melanie has worked on China issues for more than a decade.
 Before joining American Progress, she worked as a project consultant for the Aspen Institute International Digital Economy Accords project.
 She also worked on Qualcomm’s China business development team, where she provided technology market and regulatory analysis to guide Qualcomm operations in Greater China.
 She has worked as a China advisor for The Scowcroft Group, Albright Stonebridge Group, and the University of California Institute on Global Conflict and Cooperation.